 Imagine a Stone Age family: Papa Stone, Mama Stone and their two little pebbles.
 Suppose that, as befits pre-women’s-lib Neanderthals, Papa Stone is initially more competent at every prehistoric survival skill: hunting, fishing, nut and berry gathering, fire building, tool making.
 Despite his superior talents, it does not make sense for other family members to sit around waiting for him to do everything.
 Instead, the family is better off if dad does those things that only he can do – hunting perhaps – while the others tackle those tasks that they can do well enough.

-In this example Papa Stone has what economists call a “comparative advantage” in hunting while the children have a comparative advantage in collecting firewood.
-Even though dad can collect firewood more efficiently than the children, the family’s opportunity cost in lost game outweighs its benefit from the incremental tinder he could collect were he to forgo hunting in favor of gathering wood.
+In this example, Papa Stone has what economists call a “comparative advantage” in hunting while the children have a comparative advantage in collecting firewood.
+Even though dad can collect firewood more efficiently than the children can, the family’s opportunity cost in lost game outweighs its benefit from the incremental tinder dad could collect were he to forgo hunting in favor of gathering wood.

 Once tasks are divided up among the members of the family, each will soon become more adept at his or her work until dad ceases to be the preeminent expert in all things Stone Age.
 Family productivity will increase and the Stones will become materially better off.

 Suppose that the members of a neighboring family, the Gravels, are far less capable than the Stones.
 Despite the disparity in skills, or rather because of it, each family can still gain by trading goods and services – just as the Stones benefitted individually by in effect trading goods and services among themselves.
 For example, let’s say that it takes the Gravels two hours to gather a stack of wood and ten hours to capture a rabbit, while it takes the Stones only one hour of labor per stack of wood and three per rabbit.
 If the Gravels give the Stones four stacks of wood in exchange for one rabbit, they save two hours of labor while the Stones save one.